nfnicolas/Qt-Game/README.md

 # Qt-Game

 I study the graphics and tried to create a game as an example.
 It is only frame!!!
+(Figure move and shoot other figurs)